What is the average life insurance payout?

 That’s why it’s important to know how much life insurance coverage you need — which really means asking yourself what kind of life insurance payout you’d like to provide to your loved ones.

-Whether you choose the average life insurance payout or select a higher or lower coverage amount, an affordable term life insurance plan can help you plan ahead and help ensure that the people you care about most will receive the kind of financial support they need in a worst-case scenario.
+Whether you choose the average life insurance payout or select a higher or lower coverage amount, an affordable term life insurance policy can help you plan ahead and help ensure that the people you care about most will receive the kind of financial support they need in a worst-case scenario.

 In this article: